 Every dog needs to have their own bed, even if they like to curl up next to you or on your bed – even two, if possible.
-There are many reasons to giving your dog their bed, someplace where they can nap in or rest during the day, even if they sleep elsewhere at night.
+There are many reasons to give your dog their bed, someplace where they can nap or rest during the day, even if they sleep elsewhere at night.

 So, why do dogs need a bed?

 Why You Should Get Your Dog a Bed